 During the Black Death in the Middle Ages, thyme’s active antiseptic compound, thymol, was thought to protect from infection and was used to treat skin lesions caused by the disease.
 Later, thyme was considered an indication of the presence of mythical fairies.
 Throughout its documented history, thyme has been incorporated into food preservation methods, owing to its pleasant herbal flavor and antibacterial properties.

 While dried thyme possesses a nearly identical flavor profile to its fresh counterpart, it typically needs to be rehydrated—whether on its own or during the cooking process (i.e. adding to a braised dish or bread dough)—in order to display its full range.
 Dried thyme leaves can be substituted for fresh in any application, but use one-third as much dried thyme as you would use fresh.

 What Does It Taste Like?

 Fresh thyme has a pronounced, concentrated herbal flavor with sharp grass, wood, and floral notes (like lavender and rosemary).
-Lemon thyme’s lemon fragrance is the most prominent note in that variety.
+Lemon thyme’s citrus fragrance is the most prominent note in that variety.